Last Updated: March 8, 2021

 And coming up are the stats to prove it.

-Not only is the CRM industry huge, it’s also expanding at lightning speed.
+Not only is the CRM industry huge, but it’s also expanding at lightning speed.
 More and more companies realize the benefits of CRM, and they invest heavily in the technology.

 CRM software is easy to use because it’s cloud-based.
 You don’t need to install anything on your office computers.
 You just open a browser, fill in your credentials, and you are ready to go.